dougeby/IntuneDocs/intune/tutorial-protect-email-on-enrolled-devices.md

     1. On the **Grant** pane, select **Grant access**.
     2. Select **Require device to be marked as compliant**.
     3. Select **Require approved client app**.
-    4. Under **For multiple controls**, select **Require all the selected controls** so that both requirements you selected are enforced when a device tries to access email.
+    4. Under **For multiple controls**, select **Require all the selected controls**.
+This setting ensures that both requirements you selected are enforced when a device tries to access email.
     5. Choose **Select**.

     ![Select the Office 365 Exchange Online app](media/tutorial-protect-email-on-enrolled-devices/ios-ca-policy-grant-access.png)